 If you notice your pet struggling to breathe, that can be a sign of a serious health issue.
 Respiratory distress in a pet can come from a number of causes including physical trauma, heart failure, cancer, allergic reactions, and toxins.
 So it’s a good idea to rush your pet to the vet immediately.

-Your vet will probably want to perform a radiograph of your pet’s airway to detect any issues.
+Your emergency vet in Nashville will probably want to perform a radiograph of your pet’s airway to detect any issues.
 Also, try to take mental notes of whether your pet’s breathing is labored, rapid, or abnormal.
 The vet will need this information to help diagnose your pet’s condition.

 Bloat, also known as gastric dilatation volvulus, is when a dog’s stomach becomes twisted.
 It’s a life-threatening condition for dogs that requires emergency care.